Today we are going to take a look at how to install Portainer on a Synology NAS.

 2. Open File Station and create a new folder named portainer-ce.
 This is where all of the Portainer files will be stored.

 NOTE: If you have Docker installed on a volume different than one, you will have to update the volume1 location in the command below.

-sudo docker run -p 8000:8000 -p 9000:9000 --detach --name=portainer-ce --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /volume1/docker/portainer-ce:/data portainer/portainer-ce
+sudo docker run -p 8000:8000 -p 9000:9000 -p 9443:9443 --detach --name=portainer-ce --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v /volume1/docker/portainer-ce:/data portainer/portainer-ce

 7. Select Docker and then Connect.

+This tutorial took a look at how to install Portainer on a Synology NAS.
 Like I said a little earlier, this isn’t necessary, but it is a great alternative to managing your containers if you’d like.
 A lot of people hate Synology’s Docker GUI and this is an easy way to get around that.

 Portainer is also standard across different devices, meaning that if you use Docker on different devices, it will provide a unified interface that you can use and one that you’ll become comfortable with.